Fatehpur, Yamunanagar

 Fatehpur is a village and gram panchayat in the Yamunanagar district of the Indian state of Haryana.
-Also known as Fatehpur-123, it comes under the jurisdiction of Jagadhri tehsil.
+Also known as Fatehpur-123, it falls under the jurisdiction of Jagadhri tehsil.

 History

 Fatehpur village came into existence in the mid-19th century.
 It was founded by Fateh Singh Kamboj, after whom the village is named.
 It became a gram panchayat and its first appointed nambardar was Ch.
 Kundan Lal.
 Fatehpur Gram Panchayat used to consist of two villages namely Fatehpur and Behrampur.
 But in 2010 Behrampur got its own gram panchayat.

 Demographics

 As of the 2011 Census of India, the village had 301 households with a total population of 1,484 of which 755 were male and 729 female.
 It is culturally a very diversified village as it is a home to many communities despite being a small village.
 Kambojs constitutes more than half of the total population.
 The rest of the population is constituted of Brahmins, Dalits, Banias and a few Muslim Telis.